- 16 Aug 2022

 The three broad groups listed above are leading a range of local primary prevention initiatives of various sizes, and these often align to one or more of the drivers of violence towards women articulated in Change the Story.
 While we heard about many inspiring local prevention activities, it was not always clear whether these were part of a coherent approach to achieving agreed outcomes.

-Free From Violence to building on existing partnerships to ensure there are:
+Free From Violence committed to building on existing partnerships to ensure there are:

 … local-level prevention alliances and community partnerships that bring together the right people and resources to coordinate and deliver primary prevention initiatives at the local level.
 These alliances will help ensure that prevention activities are consistent and coherent and support consistent outcomes across the state.